P.O.W. The Escape

-Behind Enemy Lines is a 1986 American action film directed by Gideon Amir and starring David Carradine.
-It is set in the context of the Vietnam War POW/MIA issue where Colonel Cooper, an Airborne commando, is sent to Vietnam to free American soldiers caught in a Vietnamese prisoner of war camp.
+P.O.W.
+The Escape is a 1986 American war film directed by Gideon Amir and starring David Carradine, Charles Grant, Mako and Steve James.
+It is a loose re-imagining of the plot of Vera Cruz, transposing it from the Second Franco-Mexican War to the Vietnam War.
+In the story, a group of captive U.S. soldiers forge a pact with the commander of their North Vietnamese camp to help him defect to the West with his personal treasure, but the lure of quick gain soon tests their fragile alliance.

-The film is also known as Attack Force 'Nam (American DVD title), P.O.W. the Escape (American reissue title).

 Plot

-Colonel Cooper (David Carradine) is a U.S. Airborne commando who comes to Vietnam with a special mission to liberate imprisoned American soldiers.
-He gets caught in a North Vietnamese POW camp where there are other Paratroopers and Soldiers.
-Action is set at the end of the war and he, as the highest-ranking officer in the POW camp, is to be sent to Hanoi and prosecuted by the North Vietnamese.
-Camp commander Vinh (Mako Iwamatsu) gets an order to send him to court but instead of obeying it, he offers Cooper a deal - he will help him get to the American sector and then Cooper, in return, would help him immigrate to the United States, where Vinh has family.
+Colonel Cooper is a U.S. airborne commando who comes to Vietnam in 1973, with a special mission to liberate imprisoned American soldiers.
+He gets caught in a North Vietnamese P.O.W. camp where there are other paratroopers and soldiers.
+The end of the war is approaching and he, as the highest-ranking officer in the camp, is to be sent to Hanoi and prosecuted by the North Vietnamese.
+Camp commander Vinh gets an order to send him to court but instead of obeying it, he offers Cooper a deal — he will help him get to the American sector and then Cooper, in return, will help him emigrate to the United States, where Vinh has family.

 Cooper promptly disregards his proposition, as he is a tough soldier who would rather sacrifice his own life than help the enemy.
 However Vinh is persistent persuading him, threatening that if he will not accept his deal, then all of the fellow prisoners from his camp will die.
 Given that threat Cooper reconsiders Vinh's offer, and accepts the deal, but under one condition - all of the camp prisoners must go with them.
 Vinh, being short of time (as Hanoi set deadline for sending Cooper to court) OK's the plan and so they leave camp in column of two jeeps and a truck (prisoners are hidden in a tank truck while Cooper goes with Vinh in a jeep).
-Their journey won't be without obstacles as they need to go through zones controlled by The North Vietnamese, and through the jungle wilderness.
+Their journey won't be without obstacles as they need to go through zones controlled by the North Vietnamese, and through the jungle wilderness.